flythereddflagg/flythereddflagg.github.io/python_book/docs/32-Do-Another-Project.md

 ### A Final Note

 As you have finished learning the "basics" of Python, I want to let you know that you have only scratched the surface of what is possible.
-I do not say this to discourage you but to let you know that "you've taken your first steps into a larger world".
-The ability to program will allow you to do
+I do not say this to discourage you but to let you know that ["you've taken your first step into a larger world"](https://www.youtube.com/watch?v=535Zy_rf4NU).
+The ability to program will allow you to do more with your computer that you thought possible.
+Such was the case for me.

+My hope is that, if you have gotten to this point, at least some of the following things have happened for you:

+- You have ideas about projects you could do later with your newfound skills
+- Computers seem less scary or intimidating for you
+- You have a solid foundation of a skill set you need for professional work
+- You have learned some new problem-solving skills

+Looking back, I found these things to be true for me.
+I was so excited about everything I had learned I wanted to give that to anyone else who was interested.
+This book is the result of that excitement.
+I hope you benefited from it.

+Now go out there and make something amazing!

 <!-- Navigation -->